 - numerical fluency

-Reading: Reading instructions begins the minute a student walks in the door.
+Reading: Reading instruction begins the minute a student walks in the door.
 Reading instruction uses high quality literature, a variety of genres, fluency development, phonics and word study, direct instruction on comprehension strategies, and language rich experiences.
 Students are taught in a variety of settings such as shared/modeled reading, independent reading, read alouds, and small, guided reading groups.

 Writing: Writing occurs daily, often the first day of school.
 Writing also occurs across all content areas (math, science, social studies).
 We teach the writing process from brainstorming ideas, drafting, editing, revising and publishing a final piece.
 Teachers hold small group or individual writing conferences to teach students at their point of need.
 Key writing concepts also include the analysis of literary texts and information texts.
 By fourth grade students are writing expository and narrative texts.

 Science: Students learn science concepts best through hands on, real world, inquiry experiments and experiences.
-Key areas of instruction in science include
+Key areas of instruction in science include:

 - matter and energy